When and what to learn in a changing world: Dynamics of information acquisition

-\paragraph{Ergodic distribution of beliefs} The result on long run belief dynamics also enables the characterization of the \emph{ergodic distribution of beliefs} (formally derived in \hyref{Appendix}{sec:appendix:ergodic-distribution-of-beliefs}). \begin{proposition} Let $\mu$ the ergodic distribution of beliefs under optimal information acquisition, identified with its density.
+\paragraph{Ergodic distribution of beliefs} The result on long run belief dynamics also enables the characterization of the \emph{ergodic distribution of beliefs}; the proof is standard and omitted. \begin{proposition} Let $\mu$ the ergodic distribution of beliefs under optimal information acquisition, identified with its density.
 Assume information acquisition does not stop under the optimal policy and denote $[\lowtarget,\lowthreshold] \cup [\highthreshold,\hightarget]$ the support of the long run belief cycle.
-Then:

-\end{proposition} This result expresses all objects of interest (spread of beliefs, average time to the next update,...) in terms of the thresholds, which is useful for comparative statics.
-The ergodic distribution can be interpreted as the eventual distribution of beliefs within a population of identical decision-makers.
+Then $\mu$ is \emph{piecewise uniform} with $\mu(p) = \frac{1}{2} \frac{1}{\lowthreshold-\lowtarget}$ if $p \in [\lowtarget,\lowthreshold]$ and $\mu(p)=\frac{1}{2} \frac{1}{\hightarget-\highthreshold}$ if $p \in [\highthreshold,\hightarget]$. \end{proposition} The ergodic distribution can be interpreted as the eventual distribution of beliefs within a population of identical decision-makers; all objects of interest (spread of beliefs, average time to the next update,...) express in terms of the thresholds.
 This, in turn, enables using the model to study the effect of optimal information acquisition and the model’s primitives on population parameters, e.g. the spread and balance of beliefs within the population, and investigate broader questions such as whether higher information costs lead to more or less disagreement.